 NJROTC (Navy Junior Reserve Officers Training Corps)

 Orienteering TeamMeets are held two Saturdays per month.
 The Orienteering Team Carpools to each race, leaving at about 6:30 a.m. from the High School.
 Directions to the race sites are provided to drivers.
 Students can sign up to have their parents drive in the PDL in class.
 Parents have the option to drive their child and not carpool with others.
 Grade sheets are due on the Tuesday before the race to check eligibility and to have a specific count of participants.
 Races begin at the race sights at 10:00 am and start times begin as late as 11:30 am.
 Each runner will start at a different time to prevent participants from following each other.
 After the race, the students can stop for lunch on the way home.

 Keep checking here to ensure you have the latest details.Oak Harbor Wildcat Battalion has an award-winning Color Guard, Armed Drill Team and Unarmed Drill Team.
 These teams are willing to attend events within the community, such as:

 Drill Team Practice Times

-Armed Drill Team Tuesday, Wednesday, Thursday 6:00 a.m.
+Armed Drill Team Tuesday, Wednesday, Thursday 6:30 a.m.
 Unarmed Drill Team Tuesday, Wednesday, Thursday

 Color Guard Monday and Friday

-6:00 a. m.
+7:00 a. m.

-Rifle Team Tuesday, Wednesday, Thursday 6:15 a.m.
+Rifle Team (At the PIT) Tuesday, Wednesday, Thursday 6:15 a.m.

-Awards2006-2018 Distinguished Unit with Academic Honors (highest NJROTC award)2012, 2015, 2016, 2018 NWD&R Conference Champions - Placed in top 3 for 11 years in a row2013, 2014 & 2017 Northwest Drill and Rifle Conference (NWD&R) Runner-up2017 7th in the Nation / 1st in the Navy JROTC - Elena Flake2016 Orienteering Team Second Place National Invitational2016 Rifle Team Conference Champions2015 Rifle Club Team National Champions
+Awards2019-2020 #2 Best Unit in the Nation.
+Out of over 600 schools nationwide, OHHS NJROTC was #2.
+Way to Go Wildcat Battalion!!2019-2020 #1 NJROTC in Area 13.
+50 schools in WA, OR, Northern CA, NV, CO, UT, AK, HI, Guam, and Japan.2006-2020 Distinguished Unit with Academic Honors (highest NJROTC award)2012, 2015, 2016, 2018 NWD&R Conference Champions - Placed in top 3 for 12 years in a row2013, 14, 17 & 19 Northwest Drill and Rifle Conference (NWD&R) Runner-up2017 7th in the Nation / 1st in the Navy JROTC - Elena Flake2016 Orienteering Team Second Place National Invitational2016 Rifle Team Conference Champions2015 Rifle Club Team National Champions